 ECHL, PHPA Reach Tentative Deal on New Collective Bargaining Agreement

-SHREWSBURY, N.J. - The ECHL and the Professional Hockey Players' Association (PHPA) announced today that a tentative deal has been reached on a new Collective Bargaining Agreement.
+KALAMAZOO, MI - The Kalamazoo Wings, proud ECHL affiliate of the Vancouver Canucks, announced Saturday that the ECHL and the Professional Hockey Players' Association (PHPA) have agreed upon a tentative deal on a new Collective Bargaining Agreement.

 The tentative agreement remains subject to ratification by the PHPA's ECHL membership and approval by the ECHL Board of Governors.